When In-Laws Join the Family Business

 The longer this runs the more normal it becomes.
 Every month without a clear role definition is another month everyone — including your mother-in-law — assumes this is just how it works.
 And the longer that assumption sits the harder it is to change without it feeling like a sudden shift nobody saw coming.

 After — the role is defined.
 The lane exists.
 She knows what approvals she needs and who to go to.
-The employees stop getting mixed signals.
+The non-family employees stop getting mixed signals.
 The subcontractors know who's actually in charge.
 And your mother-in-law — who was always just trying to help — can finally help in a way that doesn't cost you every single week.

 Every week you don't move is a decision you're making.